Preston Strike of 1842: Reaction to the shooting

 Opinion was divided about the shooting.
 Some, including the Mayor, thought it was justified but regretted the loss of life.
 The Northern Star summed up the Chartist reaction to the shooting:

 People could scarcely believe their senses.
 Riots had happened before in Preston but never before had the military been ordered to fire.
 Another attachment of the 7th Rifle Brigade, about 150 in number were marched into town, and the 72nd were marched out, no doubt to stem popular fury, it being the almost unanimous opinion that the Mayor ought to be tried for wilful murder.

 Inquests into the deaths, by a local jury, were held in Preston at the county court where Richard Palmer acted as coroner.
 After hearing the evidence all four deaths were ruled to be "justified homicide".
-Twelve men were put on trial for their part in the disturbances and received prison sentences ranging from nine months to two years.

 The 1842 Memorial

 A permanent memorial in memory of the cotton workers was unveiled on Lune Street on 13 August 1992, the 150th anniversary of the shooting.
 The memorial was designed and produced by the British artist and sculptor Gordon Young.
 It was inspired by Goya's painting The Third of May 1808 picturing Spanish civilians being executed in 1808 for resisting Napoleon’s troops.

-The memorial was funded and supported by the Preston Trades Union Council, Preston Labour History Group, Preston Borough Council, Lancashire County Council, the Art Department of Preston Polytechnic (now the University of Central Lancashire) and North West Arts.

-It was hoped that the placing of the memorial in Preston would remind people now and in the future that "Never without sacrifice have gains been made towards justice and democracy".

-The drinking establishment adjacent to the statues is named 1842 as of 2016 in reference to the date of the shooting.